Associate Prediction Results with Input Records

 Transform

-output file formats for built-in algorithms, see Use Amazon SageMaker Built-in Algorithms.
+about input and output file formats for built-in algorithms, see Built-in algorithms and pretrained models in Amazon SageMaker.

 The record delimiters for the input and output must also be consistent with your

-output.
-If you set input and output formats to text/csv
+records for the output.
+If you set input and output formats to

 and